Skip to content

 This is the same work already being shipped on the site

-The search-readiness case study, the technical SEO service, and the supporting AEO pages are not theory pieces.
-They are the actual pattern: tighten page meaning, tighten schema, tighten internal links, then route visitors into a clear service path.
+The search cleanup case study, the technical SEO service, and the supporting AEO pages are not theory pieces.
+The pattern is simple: tighten page meaning, tighten schema, tighten internal links, then make the next step obvious.

 FAQ